Pirates Memory Game for Preschoolers

 How to Prepare and Play the Pirate Memory Game

-To get this Pirates Memory Game ready you will need these materials:
+To get this Pirates Memory Game ready, you will need these materials:

-To play, lay out the cards face down in rows and columns so your preschoolers can only see the backside, and invite them to join you for a matching game!
+To play, lay the cards face down in rows and columns so your preschoolers can only see the backside, and invite them to join you for a matching game!

 Books About Pirates for Preschoolers